mcihadkurel/HTML-capstone-project/README.md

 # BEST WEBSİTE

 This is a capstone project at the end of the HTML and CSS curriculum.
 Before this project; I used different kind of tools and resources for each HTML unit.
-After 2 long months I arrived to the one of the best part of being in coding training adventure.
+After 2 long months, I arrived to the one of the best part of being in coding training adventure.
 This project contains mix of last 7 projects in repository.
 "BEST" web is a shopping website.
 This website includes, products of; Mobile phone, Laptop, Computer, Television, Home Design, Jewerly, Outdoor sports.

-After few months later; this project will be real life website which sells tech products for local people in main country where I live.
+After few months later; this project will be real life website which sells tech products for local people in the country where I live.

 <img src="./images/projectSS.png" alt="Screenshot">git